 This paper discusses the potential impact of sexual violence for males through the lens of Eric Erickson’s Stages of Development.

 An Intersectional Look at Male GBT Sexual Assault Survivors

 This paper discusses factors unique to male survivors who identify as gay, bisexual or transgender.

-Written by my twin, Lukas, this paper gives a brief overview of post-traumatic stress and evidence-based treatment.
+Written by Lukas Byers, this paper gives a brief overview of post-traumatic stress and evidence-based treatment.